Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 list_were_building = [transform(thing) for thing in iterable]
 ```

 This last line of code does the exact same thing as the three lines above!
-In this line, the thing that we would pass to the `append()` method, `transformed(thing)`, comes at the beginning of the statement in the `[]`.
-These `[]` allow for the final product to be defined as a list, just as when we define a list with via syntactic sugar.
+In this line, the thing that we would pass to the `append()` method, `transform(thing)`, comes at the beginning of the statement in the `[]`.
+These `[]` allow for the final product to be defined as a list.
 Then, the `for` loop statement that we had written is at the end.
-Neat, huh??
 This is the basic idea behind the [list comprehension](https://en.wikipedia.org/wiki/List_comprehension).

-We can build our `my_squares` list using a list comprehension similarly:
+Similarly, we can build our `my_squares` list using a list comprehension:

 ```python
 my_squares = [num ** 2 for num in my_list]